gmartijn/Threatmodelselector/readme.md

 ## Frequently Asked Questions ❓💡

 **Q: What if I answer all questions with "no"?**\
 A: Congratulations 🎉.
-You've just invented your own new methodology called *Procrastinate-Driven Development™*. 🛋️⏳
+You've just invented *Procrastinate-Driven Development™*. 🛋️⏳

+**Q: What's this "condensed recommendation"?**\
+A: It's the TL;DR of threat modeling.
+You get a **Top Pick** (most preferred method), an *"also consider"* list, and refinements.
+Basically: "Just do this one, but maybe spice it up with these extras."
+🌶️

-**Q: Can I extend the script to include my own exotic frameworks?**\
+**Q: Can I add my own exotic frameworks?**\
 A: Yes 🙌.
-Please do.
-Especially if it has a ridiculous acronym 🤪.
+Especially if it has a ridiculous acronym like **CATS** (*Cyber Adversary Tree Simulation*). 🐱🌳

-**Q: Why does this README sound slightly unhinged?**\
+**Q: Why does this README sound unhinged?**\
-A: Because security is serious 🔐, but explanations don't have to be 😂.
+A: Because security is serious 🔐, but documentation doesn't have to be 😂.

 ------------------------------------------------------------------------